 The most important decision any investor makes is what percentage of stock to own compared to bonds or cash.
 That decision is the key driver of risk and return.
 The decision is personal.
 It depends on your goals and your ability to tolerate risk.

-Many mutual fund companies recommend that the average person entering retirement have about 50% of their investments in the stock market, with that percentage declining to about 25% after 10-15 years of retirement.
+Many mutual fund companies recommend that the average person entering retirement have over 50% of their investments in the stock market, with that percentage declining gradually as you age.
 But many factors may make your optimal mix different.

 Creating income from your investments